-Yes, I think I’m in landlord hell.
-So far, as a landlord, I’ve had nothing but grief.
-Damn this industry; damn it to hell and back, and then to hell again.
+Dear Lord, so far being a landlord has been a pile of crap and bought me nothing but grief.
+Damn this landlording crap!
+Damn it to hell and back, and then to hell again.

 Letting agents charge too much

-Seriously, how do letting agents justify their prices?
-They charge between 10% to 15% of the annual rental income, for what?
-They find you tenants- big deal.
-Demand for rental properties is so high right now that any idiot could find tenants.
-Once you actually need their help (after they’ve received their commission), they’re nowhere to be seen and they’re less than helpful when you can get a hold of them.
+Yes, they find us tenants.
+Big whoop.
+The demand for rental properties is so high right now that any idiot can do it, including myself.
+Funny enough (because if I don’t laugh, I’ll cry), once you actually need their help (after they’ve received their sweet commission), they’re nowhere to be seen and they’re less than helpful when you eventually manage can get a hold of them.
+Totally useless.

 Why don’t letting agents ever call back?